secops-gthub/Eventlog_Visualizer/README.md

 2. The Dashboard

-    Add Log: Import external logs.
-These are appended to your current view, allowing for cross-machine correlation.
+    Add Log: Import external forensic logs.
+These are appended to your current view, allowing for timeline correlation across multiple files or hosts.

-    Universal Filter: Narrows down the tree by User, Event ID, Date Range, or Activity keywords.
+    Universal Filter: Narrows down the activity tree by User, Event ID, Date Range, or Activity keywords (Image names, IPs, etc.).

-    Data Restoration: If a search returns no results, clearing the filter boxes and clicking Apply immediately restores your full investigation data.
+    Status Bar: Real-time feedback on log counts and export progress.

 3. Reporting

-    Open HTML: Generates a temporary, interactive report in your default browser.
+    Open HTML: Generates a temporary, CSS-styled interactive report and launches it in your default browser immediately.

-    Save HTML: Exports a standalone report for evidence or peer review.
+    Save HTML: Exports a standalone, portable report for evidence or peer review.
+Optimized to handle thousands of rows without freezing the UI.

 📥 Installation

-    Clone the repository or download Sysmon_Visualizer.ps1.
+    Download Sysmon_Visualizer.ps1.

     Open PowerShell as Administrator.